WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 }
 ```

-Instead, we prefer the code like below:
+Instead, they prefer a safer approach using `guard let ... else`:

 ```swift
 func foo(_ bar: Int?) {